Roth IRA vs. 401(k): A Guide for Anyone Who Wants to Retire Someday

 You can contribute up to $19,000 to your 401(k) if you’re under 50, or $25,000 if you’re 50 or older.

-Your employer can contribute up to $37,000 or 100% of your salary, whichever is less.
+The total maximum that can be contributed to your account in a year is $56,000 or 100% of your salary, whichever is less.
+So if you’re putting in your allowed limit of $19,000, your employer can contribute up to $37,000.
 But hold up, money bags: The most common employer match is 50% of your contributions up to 6% of your salary.

 Your employer may also make you wait to access the money it’s putting in your account, which is known as vesting.
 The money you contribute will always be yours, but if you leave your job before the vesting period is up, you may not be able to take the money your employer matched with you.

 Taxes are a major factor when you’re considering a Roth IRA vs. 401(k).
 Here are some key differences in how the accounts are taxed.